fortify/github-action/README.md

 <!-- START-INCLUDE:env-ssc-connection.md -->

 **`SSC_URL`** - REQUIRED
-Fortify Software Security Center URL, for example https://ssc.customer.fortifyhosted.net/
+Fortify Software Security Center URL, for example https://ssc.customer.fortifyhosted.net/.
+Note: Using GitHub Secrets to define this URL may cause links back to SSC to be rendered incorrectly, for example in GitHub Action workflow summaries.
+It is highly recommended to either hard-code the URL in your workflow, or to use [GitHub Variables](https://docs.github.com/en/actions/writing-workflows/choosing-what-your-workflow-does/store-information-in-variables) instead of GitHub Secrets.

 **`SSC_TOKEN`** - REQUIRED*
 Required when authenticating with an SSC token (recommended).
 Most actions should work fine with a `CIToken`.